UMAprotocol/docs/docs/oracle-solution/dvm-interface.md

 ---
-title: Interacting with the DVM
+title: DVM Interface
-sidebar_label: Interacting with the DVM
+sidebar_label: DVM Interface
 ---

 This document explains how various participants interact with the DVM.
 There are three primary _interfaces_ by which